'A Christmas Carol'

-A Christmas Carol is Tony Palermo's very faithful radio drama adaptation of Charles Dickens' classic story of Christmas, memory, and redemption.
+Tony Palermo's very faithful radio drama adaptation of Charles Dickens' classic story of Christmas, memory, and redemption.
 The dialogue is verbatim Dickens.
 This adaptation has been performed and recorded by Hollywood professionals, radio stations, community theatre troupes, colleges, high schools and elementary students across the world.
 This richly imaginative work is particularly well-suited to the medium of radio, but it also goes over well as a live-on-stage performance--one which doesn't require costumes, sets or memorization.
 The manual sound effects (mostly doors, bells, chains and thunder and walla walla) always fascinate live audiences.

 This script is true to Dickens language and theme.
 It also boasts authentic orchestral pre-recorded music tracks of Victorian Christmas carols and spooky ghost music.
 The instrumentation is brass choir, pipe and reed organs, hand bells, church bells, chimes, cymbals, timpani, fiddle, concertina, music-box, wine glasses (glass harmonica), choirs and strings.

-Additionally, pre-recorded sound effects are available for the more unusual sounds: wintry winds, Scrooge's bells and clocks chiming the various hours called for in the script, Marley's thunder and ghostly bashing, transitional cues of cymbals and chimes and the otherworldly screech of the Ghost of Christmas Future as it “replies” to Scrooge's many questions.
+Additionally, pre-recorded sound effects are available for the more unusual sounds: wintry winds, Scrooge's bells and clocks chiming the various hours called for in the script, Marley's thunder and ghostly bashing, transitional cues of cymbals and chimes and the otherworldly screech of the Ghost of Christmas Future as it 'replies' to Scrooge's many questions.
 Please note that sounds generated by the characters, such as doors, Marley dragging his cashboxes, noisy crowds bustling around Scrooge, toasts, plates & forks and two instances of jingling bells under the narration are not part of the pre-recorded collection.
 They are intended to be done live by the sound effects crew in coordination with the actors as they perform.

 Changes of gender for characters is permitted as is trimming lines and even whole scenes.
 While the show makes use of pre-recorded music for scene transitions and as dramatic underscoring, this is not a Broadway-style musical.
 However, it is possible to employ a choir to serve within scenes as the poor child carolers dispelled by Scrooge and as Marley's colleagues, the moaning phantoms.
 You can choose to insert carolers at Nephew Fred's parties, the Cratchit household and elsewhere.

-How to Produce 'A Christmas Carol'
+Tony Palermo's extensive notes on How to Produce 'A Christmas Carol' as a radio drama.